cmolava/nz.co.fuzion.civixero/README.md

 ## Setup XERO OAuth 2.0

-You will need to have set up an organisation and an OAuth 2.0 App with XERO.
+You will need to have set up an company/organisation and an OAuth 2.0 App with XERO.

 ### Company/Organization
 For testing purposes, you can use the [Xero Demo Company](https://central.xero.com/s/article/Use-the-demo-company)